LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code.md

 This will add our method `MyPatch` as an event handler for the `MMHOOK`'s `Update` event of `PlayerControllerB`, which runs when the original `Update` method of `PlayerControllerB` runs.

-`PlayerControllerB` itself is under the `GameNetcodeStuff` namespace, which is why that is there.

 ::: warning IMPORTANT
 To make use of `MMHOOK` assemblies, you will need to reference them in your project.
 This can be simply done by e.g. adding the following to your `csproj` file:
 ```xml